profile photo

 He earned his Ph.D. in Electrical and Electronic Engineering from Nanyang Technological University, Singapore in 2026, where he was awarded the Singapore International Graduate Award (SINGA).
 During his doctoral studies, he conducted research at the Institute for Infocomm Research (I²R), Agency for Science, Technology and Research (A*STAR), Singapore, and was a visiting doctoral researcher at Imperial College London through the NTU–TUM–Imperial Global Fellows Programme.

 He earned his B.Eng. in Electrical and Electronic Engineering from University College London in 2021, where he was awarded the Laidlaw Scholarship.
-He is a Korea University alumnus (member of the Korea University Alumni Association (KUAA)), and was also a visiting student at the Hong Kong University of Science and Technology, Peking University, and the University of Tokyo.
+He is a Korea University alumnus and was a visiting student at the Hong Kong University of Science and Technology, Peking University, and the University of Tokyo.
 His interests include cybersecurity, machine learning, robotics, sensors, and automation.
 He is an IEEE member.

 Email / Scholar / ResearchGate